dp87/Simple-PHP-Forecast.io/README.md

 ## How to use

-All the information ends up in the `$result` array, so you can just take it and cycle over it as you see fit.
+All the information ends up in the `$result` array, so you can just take it and loop over it as you see fit.
 However, I have also included some variables and arrays with the most commonly needed information so you can save some time.

 ### Included variables and arrays